 In doing so, they managed to simultaneously bring undue attention to and offend the sensibilities of that group, boot a moderator who questioned them, and cause bitterness, confusion, doubt, and panic across the network.

-They've since decided to dig their heels in, offering canned and backhanded apologies, going public and naming names, and finally indicating (rather passive-aggressively) that it'd be better if detractors just left.
+They've since decided to dig their heels in, offering canned and backhanded apologies, going public and naming names (The Register has since posted a clarifying article), and finally indicating (rather passive-aggressively) that it'd be better if detractors just left.
 I could add denial to the list, but then Jeff doesn't work there anymore...

 As a result, moderators are resigning or stepping back from their (completely unpaid and voluntary) roles all over the network, devs are pulling their support for SE's "Teams" product, and a whole lot of people are kinda just tossing in the towel.